netboxlabs/orb-agent/README.md

 The Orb agent project is currently in the Public Preview stage.
 For details, please see [NetBox Labs Product and Feature Lifecycle](https://docs.netboxlabs.com/product_feature_lifecycle/).
 We actively welcome feedback to help us identify and prioritize bugs, features, and improvements.

 ## Getting Started
-To run `orb-agent`, first pull the Docker image from [Docker Hub](https://hub.docker.com/r/netboxlabs/orb-agent):
+To get started with `orb-agent`, first pull the Docker image from [Docker Hub](https://hub.docker.com/r/netboxlabs/orb-agent):

 ```sh
 docker pull netboxlabs/orb-agent:latest
 ```

 ## Orb Agent Configuration
 The Orb agent requires a configuration file.
-This file consists of three main sections: `Config Manager`, `Backends`, and `Policies`.
+This file consists of three main sections: `config_manager`, `backends`, and `policies`.

 ### Config Manager
-The `Config Manager` section specifies how Orb agent should retrieve it's configuration information.
+The `config_manager` section specifies how Orb agent should retrieve it's configuration information.
 The configuration manager is responsible for processing the configuration to retrieve policies and pass them to the appropriate backend.

 ```yaml
 orb: